swi-vvl/ngram-quasiwords/README.md

 https://docs.google.com/document/d/1TEtF3rD9nwuw_kjDFOcJKsg0k9EUzHrlEevtbMWBfa0/edit?usp=sharing

 # Examples of "quasiwords"
-Quasiwords are the name I've given to fake words - technically pronounceable within the phonology rules of english, but still gibberish.
+Quasiwords are the name I've given to fake words - technically pronounceable within the phonology rules of English, but still gibberish.
 There are many orders of magnitude more possible quasiwords than there are actual english words.
 Here are a few examples:

 - Platacil | Janarius | Daboorig | Malstorg | Roghung | Vicepad | Eoberano | Aturads | Ceturlob | Nadapot | Twinex | Wraxanky | Yoineepa | Sokoutin | Krosonox | Hrogrugg | Cohetorb | Azulikid | Fripeye | Ipacudda

 # How to use
 This code requires numpy and pickle to run.
 You will need to have both installed in your python environment.
 Use `pip install numpy` and `pip install pickle` to install both.